 "All the refugees who are living under tents, or who are living in unfinished buildings were really severely hit by this storm...some of the tents are like shacks, so the winter snow is heavy on the roof, and some of them had their roofs collapse on them, so they had to find refuge in neighbouring tents and they had to rebuild, again."

 Nuna Matar - Project Leader

 Syrian children in the informal refugee settlements of Bekaa Valley struggle to access education and support

 As the Syria enters its ninth year of war, half the population remain displaced.
 UNHCR statistics show there are 5.6 million registered refugees in the region, with children and youth making up half of these numbers.

 While official registered figures of Syrian refugees in Lebanon dropped to around 995,000 as of January 2018, the Lebanese government and many NGOs have said that the number is closer to 1.5 million.

-4 million have had to flee to neighbouring countries, with over a million of these ending up in Lebanon.
-With a population of just 4 million themselves, the Lebanese have the highest per capita concentration of refugees in the world, and have been been struggling to accommodate this flood of new arrivals.
+With a population of just 4 million themselves, the Lebanese have the highest per capita concentration of refugees in the world, and have been been struggling to accommodate this flood of arrivals.

 What we are doing to help

-Emergency supplies have been provided to help during the harsh winter weather and because of camp evacuations by the military it has been necessary to build and maintain a new camp, ensuring safety and stability for up to 50 refugee families.
+Emergency supplies have been provided during the harsh winter weather and, due to camp evacuations by the military, it was necessary to build and maintain a new camp, ensuring safety and stability for 50 refugee families.

 News and Features